Governor of the Falkland Islands: History

 The history of the leadership on the islands is closely related to the history of the Falkland Islands themselves.
 The first settlement on the islands was at Port St. Louis and was led by Louis Antoine de Bougainville, the administrator of the French settlement which started in 1764 and ended three years later.
 The first leader of a British settlement was John McBride, captain of HMS Jason, in 1766 at Port Egmont (the settlement being established a year earlier).
 The French settlement of Port St. Louis was transferred to the Spanish in 1767 and renamed Puerto Soledad, the first Spanish military administrator being Felipe Ruíz Puente.
 The British chose to withdraw from many overseas settlements in 1776 owing to the pressure of the American War of Independence.
 The Spanish settlement ended in 1811 as a result of the Peninsular War.

 In 1829 Luis Vernet was proclaimed Military and Civil Commander of Puerto Luis (the Falklands) by the United Provinces of South America, which elicited a protest from the British government.
 In 1831, Vernet seized three US vessels and imprisoned their crews for contravening his regulations on sealing, prompting a raid by the USS Lexington.
 In response, the United Kingdom sent a task force to reassert British sovereignty over the Falkland Islands in 1833.
 The Falklands were then settled, mainly by people from Wales and Scotland.

-The first governor of the Falklands was Richard Clement Moody, who was governor from 1841 to 1848 (the post was renamed 'governor' from 'lieutenant-governor' in 1843).
+The first governor of the Falklands was Richard Clement Moody, who was governor from 1841 to 1848: his office was renamed 'governor' from 'lieutenant-governor' in 1843.
 Moody selected the site for and founded Stanley and Moody Brook is named after him.
 There was then a British government on the islands until 1982 when the Falklands were invaded and occupied by Argentina for 74 days.
 During this time, the British governor (Sir Rex Hunt) was expelled and General of Brigade Mario Menéndez was appointed 'Military Governor of the Malvinas, South Georgia and the South Sandwich Islands' (Gobernador Militar de las Islas Malvinas, Georgias del Sur y Sandwich del Sur) by the Argentine military junta.

 Following the Argentine surrender at the end of the Falklands War, the British governor returned and it was decided that the government of the Falkland Islands should be modernised.
 In 1985 the Constitution of the Falklands came into force which greatly reduced the power of the governor, making the office more accountable to the Executive Council of the Falkland Islands and creating in law a new post of Chief Executive, to which many powers of the governor were delegated.
 In 2009 a new constitution was established which further defined the role and powers of the governor.